OCPsoft

 Meta-characters are used to group, divide, and perform special operations in patterns.

-\ Quote the next meta-character
+\ Escape the next meta-character (it becomes a normal/literal character)

 ^ Match the beginning of the line